mikeal/ZDAG/SPEC.md

 Unless you were to specifically craft data to overwhelm the compression table, a ZDAG encoding is almost guaranteed to be smaller than JSON or CBOR.
+If you keep your blocks small, like we tend to do, you'll see compression gains without re-shaping your data to fit the compression rules.

 Also note that, in order to guarantee determinism, the IPLD Data Model requires deterministic order of some sort for maps.
 This is not always enforced because